Lens: Plastic meniscus, f/11 or f/8?

 It's small and pocketable, closing the clamshell cover shields both the plastic lens and switchess off the flash.
 It makes for a very conveient take it everywhere camera.

 It takes fine photos, nothing deliberately shitty like an LC-A or that TLR back there.
+Some vignetting, corner distortion, heavy chromatic aberration.
+Beats the shit out of any consumer digital camera from 2002 by resolution alone.

 back to top ⤴